dx-games-1339/ironbound/human-verified/POI_zone_layout.md

 - When a player hovers over an object in the Zone objects panel - if that object is assigned as a task target of a players Group - that task is highlighter and the character assigned to that task becomes highlighted.
 - When a player hovers over a Task in the Group task queue - that tasks target object and assignee character become highlighted.
+- When a player clicks on an object it must display a dropdown menu with all possible actions that a currently selected character can perform on that object (characters are selected in the Groups panel).
+If a player clicks on an option of the actions dropdown menu - that action is added to the tasks list of the currently selected characters Group with the currently selected character as an assignee at the bottom of the task list queue.
+- When a player hover over a character in the Group panel - that character, Tasks it is assigned to and Objects which are targets of the tasks that character has as a Task must be highlighted.
+- All highlighted objects, tasks and characters must be deselected or highlighting must be cleared from them once a player clicks on an empty space.

 # Test scenario